Skip to Content

 How to attract beneficial insects with herbs?

-Plant dill, fennel, mint, and lavender to draw beneficial insects like bees, butterflies, and ladybugs.
+Plant dill, fennel, and cilantro to attract beneficial insects like ladybugs and lacewings.

-Their nectar and pollen attract pollinators, while some herbs also shelter predatory insects that help control pests naturally.
+These herbs produce small flowers that provide nectar and pollen for predatory insects that control garden pests naturally.

 What are common pests for culinary herbs?